 There are so many ways you can use video conferencing to discover new educational opportunities, from visiting world-class museums and zoos to diving on the coral reef!
 Still, often as a teacher you get your training on how to use the newly installed VC system and then you're left to your own devices to work out the intricacies on how to use it.
 If your school timetable means that you don't get to use your system for a couple of months you can quickly forget some of things you need to know to make your experience much more enjoyable (for both your students and for the far end site working with you).

-To help, here's a few tips that can help out when preparing for a virtual excursion, plus some simple hacks to make you look like a pro :)
+To help, here are a few tips that can help out when preparing for a virtual excursion, plus some simple hacks to make you look like a pro :)

 Setting up your room